 So as you can see, the feature set can be very rich but you do have to spend some time and effort to set everything up initially.
 Once that’s done, Raspberry Pi and Pi2AES will work just like any other streamer.
 I leave mine on for months and it doesn’t need any sort of additional attention, it simply works.

 If you’re one of those people believing that digital signal is always the same, feel free to skip this section.
 Without getting into the deep waters of how and why I stand firmly on the side that says otherwise.
 Digital source does make a difference and in a resolving system, it’s not a negligible one either.
-To cut the long story short, music streamed from Pi2AES sounds considerably better than the one played directly from my general-purpose PC.
+To cut a long story short, music streamed from Pi2AES sounds considerably better than the one played directly from my general-purpose PC.
 Every tone is audibly cleaner and more focused, while the space between individual tones is more obvious.
 The background is darker too and the sense of soundstage depth is much more pronounced.
 Spend some time listening to the music through Pi2AES and then go back to the PC, and you’ll probably feel that every note just got swollen to some extent.
 Bassline feels slower and more bloated, while all instruments sound more diffused and less defined.
 Further listening reveals that after tone is much more easily observed over the Pi2AES.
 Notes such as guitar string pluck linger longer and you hear them decay slowly and more gradually.
 Reverbs and spatial cues are recovered with ease, and when combined with that background darkness this creates a very convincing soundstage.

 Allo DigiOne is another Raspberry Pi HAT with a lower price tag of just 99 USD.
 DigiOne has only SPDIF digital output, and you can opt for either RCA or BNC connector.
 No optical, AES, or I2S here.
 It sounds full and smooth with not much to complain about when listened to on its own.
 It is definitely an upgrade compared to a general-purpose computer or Raspberry Pi’s USB outputs.
 That said, it simply isn’t a match to Pi2AES that sounds cleaner, more focused, and more spacious.
 In a direct comparison, DigiOne is somewhat vailed and lacks a bit of air in the upper frequencies.